 4. Get registered for Internship Credits

-After your internship is approved by Nancy Heiz, you will go back to the congratulatory email to fill out a link to a registration form — so the department can register you for the internship credits (DMJ490) and the 1-credit seminar (DMJ491) that must be taken alongside your internship.
+After your internship is approved by Nancy Heiz, you will go back to the congratulatory email to fill out a link to a registration permission request form — so you can register for the internship credits (DMJ490) and the 1-credit seminar (DMJ491) that must be taken alongside your internship.
 These are listed as “full” on the schedule of classes so that students follow our protocol for approval.
-Our department registers students for these credits. **You cannot be registered for the credits without FIRST getting your placement approved.
+Our department grants students permission to register for these credits. **You cannot register for the credits without FIRST getting your placement approved.

 Once you have completed these steps, you are all set to start your internship and earn credits for it!